 Pinot Gris

-Total acres planted: 14.4, Gamache
+Total acres planted: 14.4

 The Pacific Northwest is a wonderful region for growing crisp, clean, zesty Pinot Gris.
 At a cooler spot like Gamache, Pinot Gris excels.
-We love examples of this grape from all over our region, but our Gamache fruit really has our heart: complex aromas, a mouthful of honeydew and bright orchard fruit reminiscent of the organic peaches that grow adjacent to the vines, and always ample acidity.
+We love examples of this grape from all over our region, but our Gamache fruit really has heart: complex aromas, a mouthful of honeydew and bright orchard fruit reminiscent of the organic peaches that grow adjacent to the vines, and always ample acidity.

 -